- Thursday, March 29 from 7-8:30 pm: Developing a vision for your life

 - Thursday, April 5 from 7-8:30 pm: Planning

-- Thursday, November 2 at 7 pm to 8:30 pm: Taking action and raising your productivity
+- Thursday, April 12 from 7-8:30 pm: Taking action and raising your productivity

 All three sessions of the workshop are in MGC203-205 on the 2nd floor of the Mary Graydon Center on the main AU campus.